iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 Preamble / Background
 ==
-The "Intention VS Extension" dichotomy is a modeling technique that was developed following the observation of the difficulty of making a "common core" emerge between different ecosystem mappings even though it would have been quite logical to be able to make one emerge!
+The "Intention VS Extension" dichotomy is a modeling technique that was developed following the observation of the difficulty of making a "common core" emerge between different ecosystem mappings even though it would have been quite logical to be able to make one emerge !
 > examples: PAIR, Petit Débrouillards, Alternatiba, DFC, dWeb x SW ...

 After analysis, it appears that the reason for this failure is essentially linked to the "monolithic" nature of the models that were developed.
-Monolithic in the sense that each ITEM/Individual on the map can only belong to 1 and only 1 TYPE/Class and each model has to "juggle" with TYPES/CLASSES which are not very homogeneous between them because they are based on diametrically opposed logic (BUT totally complementary).
+Monolithic in the sense that each ITEM/Individual on the map can only belong to 1 and only 1 TYPE/Class and each model has to deal with TYPES/Classes which are not very homogeneous between them because they are based on diametrically opposed logic (BUT totally complementary).

 Indeed, sometimes the TYPES/Classes used are :
 * Oriented in relation to the "role played"". (=> What they "ARE").
 Examples: "Customer", "Product Supplied".